CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab24.md

 1. After you've replaced the placeholders, use the **CTRL+S** command to save your changes and then use the **CTRL+Q** command to close the code editor while keeping the cloud shell command line open.

 ### Task 2.2: Add code to suggest a caption

+In this task, you will update the Python application to use the Azure AI Vision SDK, authenticate the client, analyze images, and generate suggested captions along with dense captions for different sample images.

 1. In the cloud shell command line, enter the following command to open the code file for the client application: